michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 **Please notice that this project is for demonstration only, and it does not provide any investment advice.** <br />
 All data and code are available at the [repository](https://github.com/michaelli99/1.S-P500-Index-Long-Short-Strategy) for replication purpose. <br />
-The following content is divided into five parts to demonstrate the process and performance of the prediction models, and the project's workflow is shown by the following diagram:
+The general workflow of the project can be demonstrated by the following diagram:

 ```mermaid
 flowchart TD